dufferzafar/pam/Readme.md

 A set of scripts that helped me backup my files and configurations so I could move from Ubuntu GNOME 14.04 to Kubuntu 15.10.

-Almost all of the scripts contain hardcoded paths for my system.
-So, as such this repo is not meant to cloned and run on your machine.
-That said, the backup code itself is pretty generic so feel free to copy and modify it to suit your needs.
+Almost all of the scripts contain hardcoded paths for my system, so as such this repo is not meant to cloned and run on your machine.
+The backup code itself is pretty generic, so feel free to copy and modify the functions to suit your needs.

 ## scripts

+### `files.sh`

+Backup various various directories from the system.
+Most of these are `tar`ed so as to preserve file permissions, but some are just `rsync`ed.

-### `list-packages.sh`
+### `lists.sh`

-Has functions to list various kinds of packages installed on the system.
+Has functions to list various kinds of packages installed on the system: like `apt-get`, `python`, `npm`, `pipsi` packages and all the `ppas`.

+Also has a function to list all the executables found in any of your `$PATH` folders.

+### `tars.sh`

+Has a function to create a tarball for each sub-directory of a directory.
+I used it backup each of my git repositories!

 ### `tree.sh`